BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 Learn about Lightning in [Chapter 18: Understanding Your Lightning Setup](18_0_Understanding_Your_Lightning_Setup.md).

-## Variant: Deploying Swift on Ubuntu
+## Variant: Deploy Swift on Ubuntu

 If you prefer to deploy Swift on Ubuntu, you can do so, though the functionality isn't the same.
 Some of the code in this chapter will likely generate errors that you'll need to resolve, and you'll also need to do more work to link in C libraries.